mrkaleArduinoLib/gbj_appwifi/README.md

 ## getHostname()

 #### Description
 The method returns the hostname of the device connected to the wifi network.
-It might be used as a device's attribute for IoT platform.
+It might be used as a device's attribute for the IoT platform.

 #### Syntax
     const char* getHostname()